 Brazil has achieved greater energy security thanks to its focused commitment to developing a competitive sugarcane industry and making ethanol a key part of its energy mix.
-In fact, Brazil has replaced more than half of its gasoline needs with sugarcane ethanol – making gasoline the alternative fuel in that country.
+In fact, Brazil has replaced almost forty percent of its gasoline needs with sugarcane ethanol – making gasoline the alternative fuel in that country.

 Brazil is the world’s largest sugarcane ethanol producer and a pioneer in using ethanol as a motor fuel.
-In 2010, Brazilian ethanol production reached 27.4 billion liters (7.2 billion gallons).
-Most of this production is absorbed by the domestic market where it is sold as either pure ethanol fuel or blended with gasoline at levels between 18 to 25 percent ethanol.
+In 2015/16, Brazilian ethanol production reached 30.23 billion litres (8 billion gallons).
+Most of this production is absorbed by the domestic market where it is sold as either pure ethanol fuel or blended with gasoline at levels between 18 to 27.5 percent ethanol.

 Giving Consumers a Choice

 The country first began using ethanol in vehicles as early as the 1920s, and the trend gained urgency during the oil shock of the 1970s.
 However, sugarcane ethanol’s popularity really took off in 2003 with the introduction of flex fuel vehicles (FFV) that run on either gasoline blends or pure ethanol.
 FFVs give Brazilian consumers a choice at the pump when they fuel their cars, and most are choosing sugarcane ethanol for its price and environmental benefits